charleskoffler/clprolf/docs/clprolf_insights.md

 * Ignoring inheritance checking
 These checks can be ignored, by using "@Forced_inh" and "@Forced_int_inh" keywords, on the class or the interface, or directly before the name of the inherited class or interface. @Forced_inh means "forced inheritance", and is for class inheritance. "@Forced_int_inh", is for interface inheritance(included interface to interface inheritance).
 So all the existing java code can be used and accepted, and we can program as we want to do it.
 Applied to a class or interface, these keywords concerns all the inherited types of the concerned class or interface.
-@Forced_inh is exceptionally used for an interface definition, for the optional features for interface inheritance, about the inheritance of two interfaces having a clsss role, because we are truly talking about the inheritance as the nature.
+@Forced_inh is exceptionally used for an interface definition, for the features for interface inheritance, about the inheritance of two interfaces having a clsss role, because we are truly talking about the inheritance as the nature.
 In the C# and PHP8 frameworks, there are only "forced" attributes upon the class or the interface, because of C# and PHP8 attributes limitations.

 In the clprolf framework: